Non-perturbative on-shell multiplet structure of SU(N) Yang-Mills fields: Singlet gluon structure in Yang-Mills theory

 \section{Singlet gluon structure in $SU(3)$ Yang-Mills theory}

-Weyl multiplet structure of two- and three-particle gluon field solutions in $SU(3)$ Yang-Mills theory (or pure QCD) is clearly determined by vector representations of the Weyl group $\Gamma_{2,3}$ \cite{plb2023,plb2025}.
-The most intriguing problem is the construction of singlet one-particle gluon solutions corresponding to singlet representations of the Weyl group.
-Even in a pure QCD there is a problem of the existence of a Weyl group representation containing a singlet gluon field.
-The problem is related to a simple mathematical fact, that in the standard basis of generators defined in terms of Gell-Mann matrices, $T^a= 1/2 \lambda ^a$, two Abelian gluon fields $(A_\mu^3, A_\mu^8)$ form a vector space in the standard two-dimensional vector representation of the Weyl group, $\Gamma_2$, which is irreducible.
+Weyl multiplet structure of two- and three-particle gluon field solutions in $SU(3)$ Yang-Mills theory (or pure QCD) is clearly determined by the vector representations $\Gamma_{2,3}$ of the Weyl group \cite{plb2023,plb2025}.
+The most intriguing problem is the construction of a singlet one-particle gluon solutions corresponding to non-trivial irreducible one-dimensional representations of the Weyl group.
+Even in a simple case of a pure $SU(3)$ Yang-Mills theory there is a problem of the existence of a Weyl singlet representation containing a singlet Weyl invariant gluon field.
+The problem is related to the well known mathematical fact, that in the standard basis of generators defined in terms of Gell-Mann matrices, $T^a= 1/2 \lambda ^a$, two Abelian gluon fields $(A_\mu^3, A_\mu^8)$ form a vector space in the standard two-dimensional vector representation $\Gamma_2$, which is irreducible.
 This implies that $\Gamma_2$ can not be reduced to a standard one-dimensional vector representation $\Gamma_1$.
-Therefore, it is impossible to reduce the doublet $(A_\mu^3, A_\mu^8)$ to a singlet, which, it would seem, does not allow to define a single gluon as an elementary particle, unless the color symmetry is broken.
+Therefore, it seems impossible to reduce the gluon doublet $(A_\mu^3, A_\mu^8)$ to a singlet, and, as a consequence, a single color invariant gluon can not be defined as an elementary particle, unless the color symmetry is broken.